AWaselnuk/AWaselnuk.github.io/_posts/2017-10-23-prioritizing-ux-work-a-set-of-lenses.md

     * Started to ask myself: how can I do more?
 What lever can I apply?
     * Decided to start hiring a team.
     * This is all about looking for ways you can achieve more with the same amount of time.
+    * In my experience it often involves the "people" systems. (ie. docs, tools, teams)
   </aside>
 </section>